 The CU Book Store is known for their innovation and success in reducing course material costs for students.
-In 2015, the store won the NACS Collegiate Retailer of the Year, and the 2017, it won ICBA’s MVP Store.
+In 2015, the store won the NACS Collegiate Retailer of the Year, and the 2017 and 2018, it won ICBA’s MVP Store.
 Recently, the Assistant Director, Academic Resource Support, Jason Katzman decided to try MBS’ new ordering tool SimpleSource.

 “I ran some experiments in February to see how it worked and was happy with what I found,” Katzman said.
 “We turned to the tool for several reasons.
 Counterfeiting was one.
 Since MBS is guaranteeing the inventory, that eliminates one potential headache.
 We were also looking at ways to keep receiving costs down.”